you-know1993/ComBots-Ethics/README.md

 The project makes use of the NameAPI.org API.
 A key can be obtained here: https://www.nameapi.org/en/register/

 ## Data:
 The data folder contains a sample csv file that shows our data stucture and a subfolder with pictures mentioned in that csv file.
-The full dataset will not be share due to it containing sensitive information, but it was collected from several tv-shows ("Hij is een zij", "Are you the one?", "Genderquake"), from social media and via VU pride via a questionnaire, and extended with fake data in the form of pictures with a gender neutral name.
+The full dataset will not be share due to it containing sensitive information, but it was collected from several tv-shows ("Hij is een zij", "Are you the one?", "Genderquake"), from social media, via VU pride via a questionnaire, and extended with fake data in the form of pictures with a gender neutral name.

 ## Dependencies
 ### cltl-face-all